Njisanes9/CapaCiti---Python/README.md

 Missing values is another issue impacting data quality.
 Missing values occur when you expect an attribute to contain data but nothing is there.
 They are also known as null values.
 A null value is the absence of a value.
 A null value is not a space, blank or other character.
 Some situations may make sense when allowing null values.

+# Invalid Data

+Invalid data are outside the valid range for a given attribute.
+An invalid value violates a business rule instead of having an incorrect data type.
+As much, you haveto understand the context of system to determine whether or not a value is invalid.